pysat/pysat/docs/new_instrument.rst

 .. code:: python

-   download = functools.partial(nasa_cdaweb.download,
+   download = functools.partial(methods.nasa_cdaweb.download,
                                 supported_tags)

 where supported_tags is defined as dictated by the download function.
 See the routines for cnofs_vefi and cnofs_ivm for practical uses of the NASA CDAWeb support code.
 |br|

-.. automodule:: pysat.instruments.nasa_cdaweb
+.. automodule:: pysat.instruments.methods.nasa_cdaweb
    :members:

 Madrigal